nayeemmz/cmsc426Spring2021/hw1.md

   <div style="clear:both;"></div>
 </div>

 Please note that dataset 4 was generated specifically to test overfitting and to fine tune the regularization parameter, $$lambda$$ to overcome overfitting.
+This is a single variable data, so you would need to create higher dimensional data (as shown in class).
+Also, mean center your data before applying ridge regression.
 <a name='pro'></a>
 ### Problem Statement

 - Write Python code to visualize geometric interpretation of eigenvalues/covariance matrix as discussed in this  [link](http://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/) [40 points]
-- Write Python code for least squares line fitting with and without regularization ( ridge regression ) [40 points]
+- Write Python code for least squares line fitting with and without regularization ( ridge regression ) [40 points].
 - Discuss your results for line fitting in a report.
 [20 points]

 <a name='sub'></a>